rudwolf/jobsity-php-chatbot/README.md

     AMDO_KEY="KEY SECRET GOES HERE"

-type 'bank' on the chat to start using it.
+After all is set up and app is open on the browser type 'bank' on the chat to start using it.
+The app will allow new users to register and create an account, after login you will be able to use all the bank operations.

+## Bonus Feature Accomplished

+- Handle currency code validation in the cache.

+I've done this feature using the Account Model, it keeps a list of valid currencies so app doesn't needs to send requests to the API if the currency is invalid.